Keyboard shortcuts

 To see past sessions:

-meka list
+meka session list

 This shows a table with each session’s ID, last update time, and a preview of the first message: